solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

 After that you can check the (console) output to see the stats.
 The build fails if there are any errors in calls made by Locust.

-In Jenkins this is an Execute Shell -build step which fails the build if return value from Locust is anything else but 0.
+In Jenkins, an "Execute Shell" -build step can run Locust and fail the build, if return value from Locust is anything else but 0.
-The same works with Github Actions where you have Jobs and Steps and a Step can be a shell command running Locust.
+The same principle works with Github Actions.
-A ready made GitHub action for load testing using Locust can help you with the setup:
+The following GitHub action can help you with the setup:
 [https://github.com/marketplace/actions/locust-load-test](https://github.com/marketplace/actions/locust-load-test)

 #### Response time tracking across builds